 Placement Testing for Distance Education Students

 To ensure the integrity of students’ test scores and the security of ACCUPLACER tests, students are not permitted to take the ACCUPLACER exam without the presence and supervision of an approved proctor.
-Distance learning students who will not be taking any courses on the SFCC campus and who cannot come to the Testing Center to take their placement exams will need to arrange for testing by an approved proctor at a college or university in their area.
+Distance learning students who will not be taking any courses on the SFCC campus and who cannot come to the Testing Center or use our remote proctoring service to take their placement exams will need to arrange for testing by an approved proctor at a college or university in their area.
 Any proctoring fees charged by the local institution are the student’s responsibility.

 1. Before arranging to take the placement exam, complete the online SFCC application for admission.
 When you complete the application you will be assigned an SFCC student ID number, what we call an “A number.”
 You will need to use your A number when you sign in to your placement exam.